About LoadRunner Professional

 This license is valid for a limited period only.

-A VUD license is a Vuser-day license, issued with a limited capacity per Vuser day.
+A VUFDs (Virtual User Flex Days) license is a flexible license, issued with a limited capacity per Vuser day.

-If you have both a non-VUD license (eg, Time Limited license) and a VUD license for a particular Vuser protocol, LoadRunner always uses the non-VUD license before consuming the VUD license.
-That is, if 500 Vusers were run on a particular day and there is a non-VUD license for 400 Vusers, then 100 VUDs are deducted from the VUD license.
+If you have both a non-VUFD license (for example, a Time Limited license) and a VUFD license for a particular Vuser protocol, LoadRunner Professional always uses the non-VUFD license before consuming the VUFD license.
+For example, if 500 Vusers were run on a particular day and there is a non-VUFD license for 400 Vusers, then 100 VUFDs are deducted from the VUFD license.

-If a certain scenario is in progress during the time of the calculation (at the time T), it will be included in the calculation for both days on which it ran.
-For example, if you launch a scenario with 40 Vusers and it runs for 30 hours, then you will have used 40 VUDs for two days, and at the time T on the date D + 2 you will be left with 100 - 40 – 40 = 20 VUDs.
+If a scenario is in progress during the time of the calculation (the time at which you set a new day to begin), VUFDs running in the scenario will be included in the calculation for both days on which it ran.
+For example, if you launch a scenario with 40 Vusers and it runs for 30 hours, then you will have used 40 VUFDs on two days, for a total of 80 VUFDs.

 - A multi-protocol Vuser runs only if licenses are available for all protocols in the Vuser script.